dculik/dculik/README.md

 - 🌱 I’m currently hoping to learn quality programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+- this is only to test gpg sign

 <!---
 dculik/dculik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.